renovate-bot/xwiki-contrib-_-ai-llm-benchmark/README.md

 The LLM AI Evaluation Framework is a comprehensive tool designed to evaluate the performance and suitability of different Large Language Models (LLMs) for specific tasks in the context of knowledge management and XWiki technical support.
 The framework aims to provide insights into the capabilities of LLMs in generating typical content, summarizing content, and answering questions based on provided context.

-The evaluation framework is built using Snakemake, a workflow management system that allows for the execution of the entire pipeline or individual steps.
+The evaluation framework is using Snakemake, a workflow management system, for the execution of piplelinds or individual steps.
 It integrates with the LLM Application's API to index and retrieve data, and utilizes various evaluation scripts to assess the performance of the LLMs on different tasks.

 ## Current evaluated tasks:

 - generating typical content
 - content summarization
 - question answering (based on provided context)
+- language consistency

 ## Key Features

 - Evaluation of LLMs for knowledge management and XWiki technical support tasks
 - Support for multiple tasks, including text generation, content summarization, and question answering (RAG-QA)
-- Integration with the WAISE API for data indexing and retrieval
+- Integration with the LLM application API for data indexing and retrieval
 - Customizable input and configuration files to adapt the evaluation to specific needs
-- Snakemake workflow for easy execution of the entire pipeline or individual steps
+- Snakemake workflow for easy execution of data preparation and the evaluation pipeline
 - Evaluation scripts for each task to assess the performance of the LLMs
-- Visualization of evaluation results through generated plots
+- Visualization of evaluation results through generated plots and a PDF report

 ## Workflow

 The LLM AI Evaluation Framework follows a structured workflow to evaluate the performance of LLMs:
+- **Prepare evaluation data**: Download documents from an XWiki instance like xwiki.org and save them in the _context_data_ directory.
 - **Data Indexing**: The framework indexes the data using the LLM Application's API, reading collection and document JSON files from the _context_data_ directory.
-- **Input Splitting**: The input JSON file is split into separate task files for each task defined in the input.
+- **Model setup (manual step)**: After the collections have been indexed, the models have to be setup manually in the LLM Application.
+Make sure the models declared in the config.json file exist in your LLM Application and have access to the evaluation data indexed previously.
-- **Model Response Collection**: The framework sends request to the waise models and collects the responses based on the task settings in the configuration file.
+- **Model Response Collection**: The framework sends request to the models and collects the responses based on the task settings in the configuration file.
 - **Evaluation**: The generated outputs for each task (text generation, content summarization, RAG-QA) are evaluated using specific evaluation scripts.
-- **Visualization**: The evaluation results are visualized through generated plots to provide insights into the performance of the LLMs.
+- **Visualization**: The evaluation results are visualized through generated plots to provide insights into the performance of the LLMs, centralized in the Evaluation_report.pdf

 The framework is designed to be flexible and customizable, allowing users to adapt the evaluation to their specific needs by modifying the input and configuration files.
 It provides a comprehensive set of tools and scripts to assess the suitability of LLMs for knowledge management and XWiki technical support tasks.